 Maria joined the Department of Marketing as a Lecturer in August 2014.
 Ever since August 2016, she sits on the University's Senate, and also on the University's Discipline Committee.
+She is also a member of the Department of Marketing UG Programmes Management Team, and Departmental Coordinator for the University’s ‘Research Interns@Strathclyde’ programme.

 Maria completed her PhD in the University of Edinburgh Business School, having received the prestigious Principal's Career Development Scholarship, a position that provided her with many professional development opportunities in both research and teaching.
 Her thesis investigated the patterns of alignment between consumer and brand personalities, and the influence of this alignment on desirable brand-related outcomes.